-In this scenario, a solicitor finds herself in a position of potential conflict.
+A solicitor finds herself in a position of potential conflict.
 Can she represent two clients in the same matter?

 There are lessons to be learned about identifying conflicts at an early stage, ensuring good communications with clients and taking steps to alleviate problems further down the line.

-In this scenario, a solicitor must consider his duties of confidentiality and disclosure in a complicated set of circumstances.
+A solicitor must consider his duties of confidentiality and disclosure in a complicated set of circumstances.

-In this scenario, a junior solicitor finds herself in a difficult situation when she discovers potential misconduct by her training principal and supervisor.
+A junior solicitor finds herself in a difficult situation when she discovers potential misconduct by her training principal and supervisor.
 What exactly should she do next, bearing in mind that he is responsible for signing off her training contract?

-In this scenario, a solicitor is put under pressure by a large commercial client to change the firm’s usual terms of engagement.
+A solicitor is put under pressure by a large commercial client to change the firm’s usual terms of engagement.
 The situation becomes more complicated when the solicitor represents the client in a Competition and Markets Authority investigation for price fixing.

 In conjunction with our interview programme, we gauged views on solicitors' ethics from members of the profession and the public.
-The online survey was completed by 350 individuals, and covered:
+The online survey was completed by 350 individuals and covered:

-Some key findings from the Ethics Project included:
+Some key findings from the ethics project included: